-Students with disabilities that impact their verbal communication skills may benefit from being able to respond to the questions on their own in writing before the carousel discussion so that they can have their thoughts prepared in advance of the discussion.
-Sentence stems for discussion such as those included in the resource below will help to guide students as they engage in discussion with their peers during the Carousel Discussion.
+For students with disabilities that affect their verbal and written expression, provide additional scaffolds, such as visuals, talk stems, and manipulatives to support their explanations and justifications.
+These students may also benefit from being able to respond to the questions on their own in writing before the carousel discussion so that they can have their thoughts prepared in advance of the discussion.
+See the "Accountable Talk Stem" resource in the resource section below for more information.

 How could this strategy support your students to engage in group conversations?